charmquirk/nds-test-app/README.md

 # nds-test-app

-A testing application for the Nintendo DS
+An application for testing and debugging applications for the Nintendo DS.

+Feel free to utilze this code in your own applications, just don't forget to credit me 😉 (required by the MIT License).

 ## Features